ddebernardy/a-climate-counternarrative/README.md

 Join the [crowdsourced effort](https://ddebernardy.substack.com/p/legal-jiu-jitsu) to defeat the green agenda in court.

-If you have time, locate a few climate related court cases and highlight this work to them.
+If you have time, locate the protagonists involved in a few [climate related court cases](https://climatecasechart.com/) and highlight this work to them.

-I'm also looking for lawyers to help draft generic _amicus briefs_ and _cease and desist letters_ that volunteers can file and send.
+I'm also looking for a lawyer (or more) to draft generic _amicus briefs_ and _cease and desist letters_ to add to this repo, so volunteers can file and send them.
 In particular:

 - An amicus brief for fossil fuel related climate cases

 - A letter to notify academics and bureaucrats that they are contributing to land theft and murder

 - A letter to notify green fund managers that they are engaging in carbon accounting fraud

+Join the [Telegram](https://t.me/a_natural_language) or [reach out](mailto:dddebernardy@proton.me) if you can help.

 ### Translate